 Write a personal history statement.
 (Optional) This statement gives you the chance to provide us with details about life experiences that have influenced your academic interests.
 This could be information that's not necessarily reflected in your academic statement, but that you feel could be helpful to the committee in evaluating your application.

 Start your online application to the UW Graduate School.
 You can save your application and come back at any time to continue working on it.

-Select "Education - Seattle (MEd - Education Leadership & Policy Studies - Education Policy Cohort)" for the program name.
+Select "Education - Seattle (MEd - Education Leadership & Policy Studies - Education Policy/MEP Cohort)" for the program name.

 Upload all required documents.

 Designate the people who have agreed to write your letters of recommendation.
 Each of these people will be sent an email directing them to a secure website where they will submit their letters.